1. Gu Bak Koay Teow (Beef Noodle Soup)

 Hokkien Mee, otherwise known as Har Mee or prawn noodles in the southern parts of Malaysia and Singapore is a staple breakfast dish among non-Muslim Malaysians and Singaporeans.
 I say non-Muslim because most Hokkien Mee sellers incorporate sliced pork into the dish, making it non Halal (permissible for Muslim consumption/use).

+Hokkien Mee with their homemade chili paste for that extra kick.
 Trust me, don't ask for more.
-They know how much they're giving and it's just right.
+They know how much they're giving and it's just right. |

 This piping hot bowl of goodness can be found in Classic Coffee Shop along Perak Road in the morning.
 Be sure to be there early because the waiting time is immensely long but well worth it.
 Another thing to look out for at this location is the Pork Bone Soup (Bak Kut Teh), which is sold at night.
 Not too bad considering that you're in Penang and this dish is the star dish of Klang.